 Melinda was a former small business owner and understands the value local businesses add to their communities and the challenges they face trying to deliver their passion in the form of products and services.
 Local businesses, and the community they create, are a critical piece of the human puzzle.
 They need all the love and support we can offer.
 She relocated to Yavapai County from California to be the manager of the Food Hub pilot program.
 Working with a group of wonderful people who are equally committed to trying to make the world a better place is what excites Melinda about working at PFM.

 Marie is a third generation Prescottonian and loves that she can serve “Everyone’s Hometown”.
 Supporting local businesses, farmers, ranchers and producers while fostering education and a sense of community is what brought her to PFM in early 2019.

 In addition to a myriad of regular duties, since mid 2020, she also coordinates PFM’s Feed Your Neighbors (FYN) program.
-Using charitable tax credit donations she purchases fresh produce from our local farmers and with the help of dedicated volunteers delivers it to food banks, food pantries and directly to those in need.
-You’ll often hear her speak of the FYN “triple win” – donors essentially get their money back by letting PFM use it instead of the State, our farmers are paid full price for their product, and those in need have access to local fresh vegetables.
+Using charitable tax credit donations she purchases fresh produce from our local farmers and with the help of dedicated volunteers, delivers it to food banks, food pantries and directly to those in need.
+You’ll often hear her speak of the FYN “triple win” – donors essentially get their money back by letting PFM use their tax credit instead of the State, our farmers are paid full price for their product, and those in need have access to local fresh vegetables.
 It’s a triple win for our community; money stays local, food stays local, and your neighbors are healthfully fed!